bediakolab/bediakolab_scripts/README.md

 TrilayerTEM for 'Local atomic stacking and symmetry in twisted graphene trilayers' (Note: Makes this code makes signifigant use of our "pyInterferometry" repo.
-Accompanying processed datasets are available via Zenodo.)
+Accompanying datasets are available via Zenodo at https://doi.org/10.5281/zenodo.4459669)